lynnlangit/gcp-essentials/6_AI-ML/readme.md

 # GCP - Machine Learning

 Google Cloud includes a number of services which are frequently used when building machine learning experiments and applications.
 I've created a visualization to summarize most common usage below.
+Also, see the folded named `gemini_LLM` in this repo to view my notes and visualization of the recently released VertexAI Model Garden (which includes Google's LLM Gemini).

 <img src="https://github.com/lynnlangit/gcp-essentials/blob/master/6_AI-ML/images/vertexai-services.png" width=800>